E-Commerce Insights

 Bigcommerce

-BigCommerce is another popular SaaS platform for eCommerce enterprises, just like Shopify.
+BigCommerce is another popular SaaS CMS for eCommerce enterprises, just like Shopify.
 The platform has multiple built-in features and customization options to cater to the needs of businesses of all sizes.
 Well-known brands such as Toyota, SkullCandy, Clark, Ben & Jerry’s, Hush Puppies, … and more are BigCommerce’s customers.

 Besides, users can take advantage of advanced SEO integration to improve their marketing efforts.
 The platform also enables businesses to connect it to other CMS solutions while still leveraging the BigCommerce shopping cart in the backend.